gabriel-eb/bevy-wasm/readme.md

 It takes a while to build, once is done, a new directory appear: `./target/wasm32-unknown-unknown/release`.
 In there is the wasm file (you can test it by running an http server in there).
 Now you can prepare the project for a GitHub Page manually or with the next section.

 ### (Optional) Use wasm-bindgen CLI for GitHub pages
-[GitHub Pages](https://pages.github.com/) lets you host client side websites and, with the wasm-bindgen CLI tool, everything you need to get this running is done by the tool.
+With [GitHub Pages](https://pages.github.com/), you can host client side websites and the wasm-bindgen CLI tool assists you preparing the files to run the game in the client side.

 First, install the tool
 ```sh